UBC-ECESS/EcessDiscordBot/README.md

 ### Commands
 #### Prerequisite Checking (Not Implemented)
+Commands can be found within the `PrerequisiteChecker.py` file.
-ECE course prerequisites can be fetched through using the `.prereq` command with the selected course.
+ECE/CS course prerequisites can be fetched through using the `.prereq` command with the selected course.
 For example, using `.prereq cpen333` will list the prerequisites for CPEN333 (System Software Engineering) as CPSC259 or CPEN223.

-#### FAQ (Not Implemented)
+#### FAQ
+Commands can be found within the `FaqGuru.py` file.
-A Frequently Asked Questions (FAQ) document can be brought up with the `.faq` command.
-The document will be hosted on Google Drive and will be open to suggestions for all ECE members to contribute.
+A Frequently Asked Questions (FAQ) document can be brought up with the various commands.
+In addition, it will link to a document which will be hosted on Google Drive and open to suggestions for all ECE members to contribute.
+- `.programs`: Brings up program links for ECE, including MASc and MEng.

 ## Troubleshooting
 ### SSL Certificate Expiration on Windows